SquareMill/staticizer/README.md

 ## Command line usage

-The tool can either be used via the 'staticizer' commandline tool or via requiring the library.
+Staticizer can be used through the commandline tool or by requiring the library.

 ### Crawl a website and write to disk